Torsion points and concurrent exceptional curves on del Pezzo surfaces of degree one: Background

 \begin{remark} Theorem \ref{thmtorsion} seems intuitively true by the following argument, which was pointed out to us by several people.
-Let $P$ be a point on $X$ that is contained in at least 9 exceptional curves, say $L_1,\ldots,L_n$.
+Let $P$ be a point on $S$ that is contained in at least 9 exceptional curves, say $L_1,\ldots,L_n$.
 These curves correspond to sections $\tilde{L}_1,\ldots,\tilde{L}_n$ of $\E$ (Remark \ref{exceptional curves are sections}), which in turn correspond to elements in the Mordell--Weil group of $\E$.
 This Mordell--Weil group has rank at most 8 over $k$ \cite[Theorem 10.4]{Shioda_MW}, so in this group there must be a relation $a_1\tilde{L}_1+\cdots+a_n\tilde{L}_n=0$, where $a_1,\ldots,a_n\in \mathbb{Z}$ are not all zero.
 Since all $n$ exceptional curves contain the point $P$, this specializes to $(a_1+\cdots+a_n)P_{\E}=0$ on the fiber of $P$ on $\E$.
 If one reasons too quickly, it seems that this proves that $P_{\E}$ is torsion of order dividing $a_1+\cdots +a_n$ on its fiber.
 However, it might be the case that $a_1+\cdots +a_n=0$, so this does not prove Theorem \ref{thmtorsion}.
 The key part in our proof is therefore that we show, using results from \cite{WvL}, that there is always a relation between $\tilde{L}_1,\ldots,\tilde{L}_n$ in the Mordell--Weil group of $\E$ that specializes to a \textsl{non-trivial} relation on the fiber of~$P_{\E}$; see Lemma \ref{rankandkernel}. \end{remark}

-\subsection{The case of 7 lines: two examples}
+\section{The case of 7 lines: two examples}

-In this section we show that in all but 10 characteristics, for a point $P$ on a del Pezzo surface of degree 1 that is contained in 7 exceptional curves, the point $P_{\E}$ is not guaranteed to be torsion on its fiber.
+In this section we give two examples that show that for a point $P$ in the intersection of 7 exceptional curves on a del Pezzo surface of degree 1, the point $P_{\E}$ is not guaranteed to be torsion on its fiber.
+This gives a negative answer to Question \ref{Question} for `many' equal to 7 or less.
+As explained in Remark~\ref{rem: 10 remaining char's}, our examples hold in all but 10 characteristics.

-\begin{example} Let $X$ be the blow-up of $\mathbb{P}_{\mathbb{Q}}^2$ in the eight points:
+\begin{example} Let $S$ be the blow-up of $\mathbb{P}_{\mathbb{Q}}^2$ in the eight points:

-It is easy to check that these points are in general positions, thus $X$ is a del Pezzo surface of degree~1.
+It is easy to check that these points are in general position, thus $S$ is a del Pezzo surface of degree~1.
 Consider the following curves in $\mathbb{P}^2$ (see Notation \ref{notation curves P^2}): the line $L_{1,2}$ given by $x=0$, the line $L_{3,4}$ given by $y=0$, the line $L_{5,6}$ given by $x-y=0$, the line $L_{7,8}$ given by $x+y=0$, the cubic $C_{1,2}$ given by

 the cubic $C_{3,4}$ given by